 Rationale

-Routinely collected data (RCD) offers many interesting opportunities for conducting clinical research, namely randomised controlled trials (RCTs).
-Although RCD is increasingly being used for research, there are several challenges associated with its use (especially when new datasets become available) – these include understanding the data features and structure, whether it is 1of sufficient quality to be used alongside or in place of traditional data sources in RCTs, and if its use is feasible.
+Routinely collected data (RCD) offers many interesting opportunities for use in randomised controlled trials (RCTs) and other types of clinical research studies.
+Although RCD is increasingly being used for research, there are several challenges associated with its use.
+These include understanding the data features and structure, whether it is reliable and relevant1 to be used alongside - or in place of - traditional data sources in RCTs, and if its use is feasible.

-During 2020, two new sources of RCD on medications in England have been made available to researchers: the General Practice Extract Service Data for Pandemic Planning and Research (GDPPR) dataset – which will be referred to as the Prescribing dataset - and the Medicines Dispensed in the Community/NHS Business Services Authority (NHSBSA) dataset – henceforth referred to as the Dispensing dataset.
-Although the Prescribing dataset is only available for COVID-19 research, it has been announced that a similar dataset is planned for release after September 2021 for other research purposes.
+During 2020, two new sources of RCD on medications in England have been made available to researchers: the General Practice Extract Service Data for Pandemic Planning and Research (GDPPR) dataset – which will be referred to as the GP dataset - and the Medicines Dispensed in the Community/NHS Business Services Authority (NHSBSA) dataset – henceforth referred to as the Dispensing dataset.
+Although the GP dataset is only available for COVID-19 research, it has been announced that a similar dataset is planned for release after September 2021 for other research purposes.

 This thesis aims to assess whether these two new datasets concerning RCD on medications are a valid and feasible source of concomitant medication collection for RCTs.
 It will make use of data generated from three RCTs: RECOVERY, AMALFI, and ORION-4.